prometheus/prometheus/docs/querying/basics.md

 latest collected sample is older than 5 minutes or after they are marked stale.

 Staleness will not be marked for time series that have timestamps included in their scrapes.
-Only the 5 minute threshold will be applied in that case.
+Only the 5-minute threshold will be applied in that case.

 ### Avoiding slow queries and overloads